-Chester Residents Concerned for Quality Living (CRCQL - pronounced "circle") is a local grassroots community organization that has been leading the environmental justice movement in Chester, Pennsylvania since 1992.
-Under the leadership of Zulene Mayfield, CRCQL formed in response to residents' rising concerns about the overwhelming number of waste facilities being built in Chester, namely Covanta Trash Incinerator, now the largest trash incinerator in the county, which opened along the Delaware River waterfront directly next to a densely populated city neighborhood.
+Chester Residents Concerned for Quality Living (CRCQL – pronounced “circle”) is a local grassroots community organization that has been leading the environmental justice movement in Chester, Pennsylvania from 1992-2001 and again since late 2020.
+Under the leadership of Zulene Mayfield, CRCQL formed in response to residents’ rising concerns about the overwhelming number of waste facilities being built in Chester, namely Covanta Trash Incinerator, now the largest trash incinerator in the county, which opened along the Delaware River waterfront directly next to a densely populated city neighborhood.
 Trash, trucks, horrendous smells, and strange health ailments soon took over their neighborhood.

 In a groundbreaking move, CRCQL was the first activist group to apply the Civil Rights Act in an environmental racism lawsuit against the Department of Environmental Protection (DEP) and was successful in shutting down Thermal Pure, the nation’s largest medical waste autoclave, which was located in Chester.

-Residents reorganized under the name “Chester Environmental Justice” in 2014 to fight Chester City’s approval of local infrastructure to facilitate the flow of trash from Manhattan under a 20-30-year contract between Covanta and New York City.
+Energy Justice Network helped residents to reorganized again under the name “Chester Environmental Justice” in 2014 to fight Chester City’s approval of local infrastructure to facilitate the flow of trash from Manhattan under a 20-30-year contract between Covanta and New York City.
 The city agreed to the contract by transporting the trash by train instead of by truck, which means NYC waste travels by train through Chester to Wilmington, DE, where it is then trucked in to Chester.
 Unfortunately, this campaign to block the contract with Covanta was unsuccessful due to the political and industrial stranglehold in Chester and Delaware County.

-CRCQL relaunched a new strategic campaign in 2020, in alliance with Delco Environmental Justice, to shut down the Covanta trash incinerator in Chester, fight for stronger emission standards for other polluters and demand justice for the people of Chester and their health.
+Once Zulene re-emerged, Energy Justice Network supported her in rebuilding CRCQL in late 2020 with a new strategic campaign in 2020 to shut down the Covanta trash incinerator in Chester, address other polluters in the city, and demand justice for the people of Chester and their health.

 ZULENE MAYFIELD, CHAIRPERSON